 The Juicebox comes with a quick-release mounting bracket and a long 25-foot cable.
 The screen has LED lights that show power, connectivity, and charging status.
 It comes in 32-amp and 40-amp versions.
 The Enel X Juicebox has a NEMA 4X rating, the equivalent of IP66, which is one of the higher IP ratings.
 The Juicebox is equipped with the standard SAE J1772 connector and can charge all EVs available for purchase in the U.S.

 The ChargePoint Home Flex is a popular EV charging station among electric car owners but is currently one of the most expensive chargers on the market at $749.
-It comes with many smart features but was selected for the speed category due to its ability to charge at 50 amps.
+The Home Flex has many smart features but was selected for the speed category due to its ability to charge at 50 amps.
 You can adjust your amperage settings if you choose to do so, from 16 to 50 amps.

 The Home Flex is a gray- and silver-colored charger with a black cable.
 The cable rack is integrated into the design of the main unit and loops around the top of the charger.
 It has a green LED indicator light around the charger holder, which changes color to show charge status updates.
 It comes with a 23-foot cable and is rated NEMA 3R for outdoor use.
-It also comes in hardwired or plug-in versions.
+It also comes in hardwired or NEMA 6-50 and NEMA 14-50 plug-in versions.
 It has a standard J1772 connector.

 The Grizzl-E Smart is sold as a rugged EV charging station and it definitely lives up to its name.
 Its outer casing is made of thick, durable aluminum.
 The other chargers in this list come with a plastic enclosure.
 It has a NEMA 4 rating and is protected against extreme weather like blowing rain or snow.
 It has a thicker cable than the other EV charging stations in this list.
 Despite the thickness it is still flexible in cold temperatures.